Why Is My Baby Crying? Possible Reasons for Crying

 - Sing and talk softly.

-- White noise can also calm babies.
-Like the sound of a vacuum or running water.
+- White noise can also calm babies, like a vacuum or running water.

 When You Start to Feel Overwhelmed